03jayashree/rp2040-spi-temperature/README.md

 | **UART0**          | `GPIO0`, `GPIO12`, `GPIO16`                      | `GPIO1`, `GPIO13`, `GPIO17`                      |
 | **UART1**          | `GPIO4`, `GPIO8`                     | `GPIO5`, `GPIO9`                  |

+#### PIO Pin Mapping
+On the Raspberry Pi Pico board, most GPIO pins are accessible and can be used for PIO.
+However, GPIO23, GPIO24, GPIO25 and GPIO29 (ADC3) are either used internally (like LED or voltage monitoring) or not exposed via the physical headers, so they are not available for general-purpose PIO use in most projects.